SJananisenthilkumar/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-*/
 ```
+Developed by: JANANI S
+RegisterNumber: 212223230086

 module fulladd_top(a,b,cin,sum,carry);
 input a,b,cin;
 output sum,carry;